The Abyss: Production

-H. G. Wells was the first to introduce the notion of a sea alien in his 1897 short story "In the Abyss".
-The idea for The Abyss came to James Cameron when, at age 17 and in high school, he attended a science lecture about deep sea diving by a man, Francis J. Falejczyk, who was the first human to breathe fluid through his lungs in experiments conducted by Johannes A. Kylstra at Duke University.
+H. G. Wells was the first to introduce the notion of intelligent life in the deep ocean in his 1897 short story "In the Abyss".
+The idea for The Abyss came to James Cameron when, at age 17 and in high school, he attended a science lecture about deep sea diving by a man, Francis J. Falejczyk, who was the first human to breathe liquid through his lungs in experiments conducted by Johannes A. Kylstra at Duke University.
 He subsequently wrote a short story that focused on a group of scientists in a laboratory at the bottom of the ocean.
 The basic idea did not change, but many of the details were modified over the years.
 Once Cameron arrived in Hollywood, he quickly realized that a group of scientists was not that commercial and changed it to a group of blue-collar workers.
 While making Aliens, Cameron saw a National Geographic film about remote operated vehicles operating deep in the North Atlantic Ocean.
 These images reminded him of his short story.
 He and producer Gale Anne Hurd decided that The Abyss would be their next film.
 Cameron wrote a treatment combined with elements of a shooting script, which generated a lot of interest in Hollywood.
 He then wrote the script, basing the character of Lindsey on Hurd and finished it by the end of 1987.
 Cameron and Hurd were married before The Abyss, separated during pre-production, and divorced in February 1989, two months after principal photography.